oflynned/neurobranch.relic/README.md

 What we should have done is to reach out to people involved in the industry on LinkedIn, try to understand them, create a high fidelity mockup in Adobe XD/Sketch/Figma, and only then create a real solution.
 By jumping straight in, we shot ourselves in the foot.

+- Ethics

+"Clinical trials will be cool!
+Let's aggregate some relevant info from a wearable!".
+On the surface, this is an interesting idea; right?
+Trials need information, participants can lie, but their wearables give a lot of information about them.
+Once you dig into this idea, this is a very grey area around the collection of personal metrics.
+For example, how long will this data be collected for?
+Will you have my location data?
+What about if you get hacked?
+How don't I know that you will target me with ads?
+Can I opt out?
+Will you delete my data if I request so?

 #### :money_mouth_face: Big Bizness

 - Lack of focus